Trial Islands (British Columbia)

+Name origin

 It is likely that these islands were so named after the practise of sailing refitted British naval ships from the Esquimalt Royal Navy Dockyard to these islands and back as a trial run before heading into open seas.
 It has also been suggested that they were named because they constituted a trial of one's skill in navigation and seamanship.
 The trick was to round them in a small sailing ship and enter the Strait of Juan de Fuca, despite the frequent rip tides and the prevailing westerlies.